 This is how we prepare your CV.

 We use tested CV designs and resume formats that we know have had an impact on hiring managers in the past.
-It is what hiring managers like and not what we want.

 Keyword utilization is especially used to beat the ATS (Application / Applicant Tracking System)

 These formats are then fine-tuned and finalized for you to use.
 A copy is automatically retained by us (if you choose) for our database, to allow us to contact you should we have an opportunity.

 Any minor editions to your CV can be done by you and we offer you free advice.